na-na-hi/renget/archive/3hcex.md

 Remote Detonator(8, 38 CR)
 Gas Mask(0)
-"A battle should end and start in the same moment if the towers guidance is followed"
+"A battle should end and start in the same moment if the towers guidance is followed" Cool Outfit(20 EP, Waitress Outfit)
+"Miss Kara said I'll attract more customers in this!
+Isn't it pretty?
+I just wish it covered less" Praise the Lord and Pass the Ammunition(0 EP)
+"You _don't_ teach your daughters how to make pipe bombs?
+How will keep raiders away from their home then?"

 Romance Difficulty: 3
 "How kind, but there are certain trials my husband must go through to be deemed worthy of me.
 But... we can do those later.."